-The abstract semantics uses judgements of the form " $\Gamma : C \mid z \leftarrow e \Downarrow D$ " where Γ is a heap, z is a (result) variable, e is an expression, and C and D are assertions, i.e., Boolean formulas over the program signature.
+This semantics uses judgements of the form " $\Gamma : C \mid z \leftarrow e \Downarrow D$ " where Γ is a heap, z is a (result) variable, e is an expression, and C and D are assertions, i.e., Boolean formulas over the program signature.
 Intuitively, this judgement means that if e is evaluated to z in the context Γ where C holds, then D holds after the evaluation.

-Figure 3 shows the rules defining this abstract semantics.
+Figure 3 shows the rules defining the assertion-collecting semantics.
 Rule Val immediately returns the collected assertions.
 Since this semantics is intended to compute with symbolic values, there might be variables without a binding to a concrete value.
 Hence, Val also returns such unbound variables.
-Rule VarExp behaves similarly to rule VarExp of the concrete semantics and returns the assertions collected during the abstract evaluation of the expression.
-Note that the abstract semantics does not really evaluate expressions since it should always return the collected assertions in a finite amount of time.
+Rule VarExp behaves similarly to rule VarExp of the concrete semantics and returns the assertions collected during the evaluation of the expression.
+Note that the assertion-collecting semantics does not really evaluate expressions since it should always return the collected assertions in a finite amount of time.
 For the same reason, rule Fun does not invoke the function in order to evaluate its right-hand side.
 Instead, the pre- and postcondition information is added to the collected assertions since they must hold if the function returns some value.
-The notation $f' pre(\overline{x_n})$ and $f' post(\overline{x_n}, z)$ in the assertion means that the logical formulas corresponding to the pre- and postcondition are added as an assertion.
+The notation $f' pee(\overline{x_n})$ and $f' post(\overline{x_n}, z)$ in the assertion means that the logical formulas corresponding to the pre- and postcondition are added as an assertion.
 These formulas might be simplified by replacing occurrences of operations defined in the program by their definitions.
 Rule Let adds the let bindings to the heap, similarly to the concrete semantics, before evaluating the argument expression.
 Rules Or and Select collect all information derived from alternative computations, instead of the non-deterministic concrete semantics.
 Rule Select also collects inside each branch the condition that must hold in the selected branch, which is important to get precise proof obligations.
 To avoid the renaming of local variables in different branches, we implicitly assume that all local variables are unique in a normalized function definition.

-In contrast to the concrete semantics, the abstract semantics is deterministic, i.e., for each heap Γ , assertion C, variable z, and expression e, there is a unique (up to variable renamings in let bindings) proof tree and assertion D so that the judgement " $\Gamma: C \mid z \leftarrow e \Downarrow D$ " is derivable.
+In contrast to the concrete semantics, the assertion-collecting semantics is deterministic:

+Proposition 1.
+Let Γ be a heap, C and assertion, z a variable, and e an expression.
+Then there is a unique (up to variable renamings in let bindings) proof tree and assertion D so that the judgement " Γ : $C \mid z \leftarrow e \Downarrow D$ " is derivable.